-UCSD is now accepting applications for our Summer 2017 Research Experience for Undergraduates (REU) in Biomaterials for Tissue Engineering and Drug Delivery.See details
+Applications for our Summer 2019 Research Experience for Undergraduates (REU) in Biomaterials for Tissue Engineering and Drug Delivery will open January 1, 2019.See details

 The Engler lab and collaborates identify a new mechanism that regulates saracomere lattice structure, prolonging normal contractile function in aged organisms.
 Check out our Science Translational Medicine paper by Kaushik et al for more information.See details

 The Engler lab and collaborators understand why epithelial cells become cancer when their surroundings stiffen.
 Check out our Nature Cell Biology paper by Wei et al for more information.See details

 Highly metastatic tumor subpopulations appear less adherent to their environment, suggesting a new method to identify the metastatic potential of a tumor.
 Check out our Biophysical Journal paper by Fuhrmann et al for more information.See details

 The Engler lab is focused on the mechanobiology of cardiovascular diseases, cancer, and aging.
 We develop microfabricated technologies and biomaterials to examine how how cell behavior is directed by the extracellular matrix (ECM), a 3-dimensional fibrillar scaffold to which cells adhere.
 In cases where this is more difficult, such as aging, we also use a host of model organisms like the fruit fly.